bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 How do you push those forward?
 You have that internal compass of, you need to spend a certain amount of your time on stuff that's literally broken on fire and everything else.
 You need to spend a certain amount of time on other things.
-As an engineer, this is the eternal battle between, you know, so just look at me personally, right?
+As an engineer, this is the eternal battle between, so just look at me personally, right?
 So I lead the core lightning team.
 There's a certain amount of just dealing with time sheets and just doing random managerial overhead that I have to do.
 There's a certain amount of like peering on random podcasts to talk about stuff.
-There's a certain amount of actual coding that I have to do on core lightning features that people want because, you know, scalability, whatever thing it is, right?
+There's a certain amount of actual coding that I have to do on core lightning features that people want because, scalability, whatever thing it is, right?
 Oh, well, this is a cool new feature.
 We should do that.
 And then there's the protocol work as well right so there's always more things to do well in any fun job like working on this there's always more things to do than you necessarily have time for you have to prioritize so to answer your question how do you do that And the answer is that you have to reserve a certain amount of time for long-term work.
 You just have to.
-And you have to be aware through experience that if you do not explicitly reinvent some of your time, It'll never be a good time.
+And you have to be aware through experience that if you do not explicitly reinvent some of your time, it'll never be a good time.
 Right.

 ## The dynamics of developing a spec with commercially associated implementations